octapf/technical-test/README.md

 ## - why it's not so straightforward?

-Is necesary to import function A and execute it with a callBack what will execute function B passing another callback with the message 'Done'.
+Is necesary to execute function A with a callBack that will execute function B passing another callback with the message 'Done'.
 It is known as callBack hell.

 ```
 //CallBack Hell ***************************